AbdelghaniAzri/yansible/README.md

 # yansible
-ansible project for automating hybris deployment
+ansible project for automating hybris deployment (Version 0.1_Beta)

 # exemple of use
 Deploy hybris on integration